Canahedo/TextAdventure/assets/opening_crawl.md

 You find yourself standing in front of a house, long since abandoned, and nudge a pile of rolled up newspapers with your foot.
-They stopped delivering about 10 years ago.
+They stopped delivering about a year ago.

-In your hand you hold the letter, and a key.
+In your hand you hold a letter.
+Fancy stationary, the kind lawyers use to give bad news.

-You never met Great-Uncle Henry.
-Your mother didn't talk about him much, but as his only living relative, everything he had is now yours.
+You never met Great-Uncle Henry, and your father didn't talk about him much, but as his only living relative, everything he had is now yours.